After Mysterious Closure, Solar Observatory In New Mexico Reopens

 "It was the first time I've had to deny contact with Aliens and Death-by-solar-storm and underground tunnels and New communications via X-rays all at one time," he wrote in an email to NPR.

-The observatory's reopening means that researchers can get to back to doing what they do: staring the sun.
+The observatory's reopening means that researchers can get to back to doing what they do: staring at the sun.

 "We cannot wait to get back to work to show everyone the world class research we do every day at the telescope," McAteer said.